" Studies showed that retinol increases the phototoxicity of UV light."

 Is Retinol The Real Anti-Ageing Ingredient?

-Retinol has been used in the skincare products for many decades.
-Several studies suggested that retinol can boost the collagen synthesis and cellular activity in the skin.
+Retinol is often listed as one of the ingredients in skincare products for mature skin.
+Several studies suggest that retinol boosts the collagen synthesis and cellular activity in the skin.
 However, retinol is highly unstable, particularly when it is exposed to light and air.
+In addition to this, retinol is also a highly phototoxic substance which becomes toxic when exposed to light especially UV light.

 “ Facelift in a bottle!
 Delighted with my purchase.
 Within minutes my skin feels tighter and looks fresher.”
 Rachel, UK learn more >>>